cerealfordinner/BeautifulSoupPublix/README.md

 # BeautifulSoupPublix
-BeautifulSoup Python script for checking if Publix check tender subs are on sale or not
+BeautifulSoup Python script for checking if Publix chicken tender subs are on sale or not

+Looks like this may not work anymore as Publix changed there site to require a zip code to be input before it will render the element that BeautifulSoup is checking for.
+May need to more to comething like Selenium